 The button role should be used for clickable elements that trigger a response when activated by the user.
 On its own,

-aria-pressed attribute in order to create toggle buttons.
+aria-pressed attribute to create toggle buttons.

 <input type="button" />and